Rethinking Laboratory Sustainability: The Better Way to Build Green

 Break Down the Silos

 Researchers often work in isolation, missing opportunities to learn from neighbouring labs or leverage institutional sustainability programs.
 "Researchers are frequently isolated from neighbouring labs and welcome learning about their neighbours' research and green lab efforts," Greenley notes.
+What may be waste to one lab, could be re-usable to another.
+In addition, efficient processes mean lean operational times which can reduce the overall environmental impact.

 Make Safety and Sustainability Allies